For more information contact Michele Luna

 The partnership successfully achieved the following:

 - A contract was awarded for stabilization of the historic barn and Marguerite's Cottage.
-Work began in Dececmber 2015 and is expected
+Work began in December 2015 and was completed

-to take 6 months to complete.
+in 2016.
 Partners worked together to fund cost estimates and apply for Prop.
-84 funding to complete this
+84 funding to complete this project.

 - An Historic American Landscapes Servey (HALS) was completed by PGADesigns Inc. This report was funded by the National Trust for